Self-Sovereign Identity is a hot mix of politics and technology.

 Historically, in most cases, relying parties or their representatives literally wrote the rules for identification.
 Commercially sustainable digital credentialing will need a two-sided market, where the separate economic interests of the end-user credential holders and those that rely on those credentials are aligned, and everyone is levied an appropriate fee at the appropriate time.

-Most big digital identity federations failed because they tried to make relying parties change how they do identification, and therefore change how they manage risk.
+Most big digital identity federations have failed because they tried to make relying parties change how they do identification, and therefore change how they manage risk.
 This change would have imposed enormous and unaccounted switching costs.

 Self-sovereign identity makes exactly the same mistake.
 There is little incentive and negative cost-benefit for most businesses to adopt someone else’s idea of who a customer is.